A life loss is a separation from a significant person, place, item, or event. There are small life losses and major life losses.

 People who can incorporate each loss in a positive way in their life develop strength of character and self-confidence which helps them cope with other losses.

 People who cannot incorporate each loss in a positive way in their life succumb to a variety of behaviors and life choices derived to eliminate the emotional pain.
 These behaviors and life choices tend to be negative and destructive causing additional emotional pain and low self-esteem.
 This is often manifested through anger and/or depression.

-Watch our director and Fr.
-Mike Manning and Ms. Stephan
+Watch our Director, Mrs. Stephan and Fr.
+Mike Manning

 discuss the scope of life losses.

 Understanding Normal Grief Reactions

 Everyone who experiences a loss will have emotional and behavioral changes as part of their grieving process.
 People may wonder: Is there a “right” way to grieve?
 Why do I feel out of control?
 The following grief reactions are normal and natural.